nonstopfor/seq2seq-exposure-bias-tf/README.md

 * **Reward Augmented Maximum Likelihood (RAML)**: Described in [(Norouzi et al., 2016)](https://arxiv.org/pdf/1609.00150.pdf) and we use the sampling approach (n-gram replacement) by [(Ma et al., 2017)](https://arxiv.org/abs/1705.07136).
 * **Scheduled Sampling**: Described in [(Bengio et al., 2015)](https://arxiv.org/abs/1506.03099)

+## Motivation

+This repository is adapted from [texar](https://github.com/asyml/texar/tree/master/examples/seq2seq_exposure_bias).
+The main motivation is to use [cotk](https://github.com/thu-coai/cotk) for data loading and model evaluation, which is more convenient.
+Thus the model implementation is the same as [texar](https://github.com/asyml/texar/tree/master/examples/seq2seq_exposure_bias), but the data loading and model evaluation parts use [cotk](https://github.com/thu-coai/cotk).

 ## Usage ##

 ### Dataset ###